-As advised previously, the decision of whether or not to take action is at the discretion by the Council and is a matter of judgement, having regard to planning facts and circumstances of the case.
+As advised previously, the decision of whether to act is at the discretion by the Council and is a matter of judgement, having regard to planning facts and circumstances of the case.
 Any action taken must be in the public interest and be proportionate to the breach.

-If you believe work or development is being carried out constitutes a breach of planning control you can submit this to us through our Report a Breach of Planning Control Form, which provides us with all of the necessary information to begin an investigation.
-This form, or the information requested therein, can also be submitted by email to:
+If you believe work or development being carried out is a breach of planning control, you can submit this to us through our interactive Breach of Planning Control Report Form.
+All reports are handled confidentially.